SaraPetre/u08_caprover_gitlab/README.md

 -aras-gitlab-deploy (in my case)

 8. Push to your repo
-From your terminal, VSCode.
+From VSCode and terminal:

+- Make some changes in the index.php-file to trigger the push.
--commit and push to your repo.
+- commit and push to your repo.
 Make sure to commit to master Wait a little bit until your build is finished and deployed automatically!
 After a few minutes you can see your deployed app on CapRover!!!

 Open CapRover